Arjun11001/Depth-Map-Generation/README.md

 # Depth-Map-Generation
-Web app for depth map generation(using ml-depth-pro by Apple): upload an image, get a colorized depth map with real distance and focal length, using a Figma-designed UI and deep learning backend.
+Web app for depth map generation (using ml-depth-pro by Apple): upload an image, get a colorized depth map with real distance and focal length, with a UI designed using Figma and a deep learning backend.

 The video file "depth_map_process.mp4" provides a walkthrough of the project, from design and execution to the final result.